Guidance note for hearings

 If you wish someone who is not a lawyer to act on your behalf in actually presenting the case, you must tell the Tribunal staff in advance and have permission of the Tribunal.
 The Tribunal has a discretion to allow this and can be expected to agree if it seems sensible to do so.
 However, confusion can arise if the representative is also to act as a witness.
 The Tribunal will not always agree to this.
 You should also note that the Tribunal may be reluctant to agree to representation by someone who formerly had a professional status and has, for any reason, lost it.
 In any case, it will expect to hear some reason why the person proposed is more likely to assist the Tribunal by the manner of presentation than the party himself.

 Note that the public are entitled to be present throughout the hearing.
-However, anyone who is to be a witness may be kept out of the hearing room until they give their evidence.
+However, anyone who is to be a witness will normally be kept out of the hearing room until they give their evidence.